Yayo-Arellano/csharp_car_and_bike_3D/README.md

 This app was made when I was still a student.
 Maybe around the year 2010 - 2011.

-I was able to run it in Visual Studio 2019 but you must install [freeglut.](https://www.transmissionzero.co.uk/software/freeglut-devel)
+To run it on Visual Studio 2019 but you must install [freeglut.](https://www.transmissionzero.co.uk/software/freeglut-devel)

 # Watch in youtube
 Bike: [https://youtu.be/mEPhWhLPJq0](https://youtu.be/mEPhWhLPJq0)